braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/content_cards/implementation_guide.md

 #### Dashboard Configuration

 This Content Card is delivered by an API triggered campaign with API triggered key-value pairs.
-This is ideal for campaigns where the card's values depend on external factors to determine what content to display to what user.
-Note that `class_type` should be known at set-up time, as seen here with the value of `class_type` set to `tile_card.` These other key-value pairs are optional and can highlight custom values but the `class_type` must remain consistent.
+This is ideal for campaigns where the card's values depend on external factors to determine what content to display to the user.
+Note that `class_type` should be known at set-up time, as seen here with the value of `class_type` set to `home_tile.`, a variable that must remain consistent.

 ![Supplementary Content PNG][2]{: style="max-width:60%;"}

 #### Backend Explanation

-Because we are working with data from different sources, data must be harmoniously fetched to display on screen without disrupting the user experience.
+Because this use case includes data from different sources, data must be harmoniously fetched to display on screen without disrupting the user experience.
 This can be done with `OperationQueues`, where each operation is its own queue.
-Shown below, we have one queue for loading local data and one for loading content cards.
-We also have a `BarrierBlock` that initiates the callback after both operations have been completed.
+As shown below, there is one queue for loading local data and one for loading Content Cards.
+There also exists a `BarrierBlock` that initiates the callback after both operations have been completed.

-Because we are requesting Content Cards, we have to wait for the notification callback from the SDK.
-A semaphore has been implemented to wait until the SDK posts the notification callback, so the barrier block knows when the content card operation is completed.
-Note that we are returning custom objects and not Content Cards.
+Requesting Content Cards requires you to wait for the notification callback from the SDK.
+A semaphore has been implemented here to wait until the SDK posts the notification callback so the barrier block knows when the Content Card operation is completed.
+Note that custom objects will be returned and not Content Cards.
 Both the local data and the Content Card payload data are returned in the same array to be populated on-screen.

 #### __Load Content Cards Alongside Existing Content__<br><br>